Criptext/Monkey-Chat-Web/README.md

 # MonkeyChat-Web-React

-MonkeyChat help you set up your own chat in your site.
+MonkeyChat helps you set up your own chat in your site.

 ***

-* If you need to add your chat the fast way to do it:
+* If you need to add your chat, the fast way to do it:

 ## MonkeyChat CDN
-Use monkeyChat.js from CDN, this MonkeyChat has MonkeyUI and MonkeySDK
+Use monkeyChat.js from our CDN, this MonkeyChat has MonkeyUI and MonkeySDK
 ```
 https://cdn.criptext.com/v2.0.0/monkeyChat.js
 ```